request-interop/interface/README-RESEARCH.md

 ### Factory Failure

 In no case do any of the projects fail to create a request using its default arguments, typically the PHP superglobals.
-That is, the the request object is always created, even if the project needs to set its own values for missing or invalid values.
+That is, the request object is always created, even if the project needs to set its own values for missing or invalid values.